agnar-nomad/portfolio/unableton/readme.md

 This is a perfect project to manifest my ability to build more complicated layouts.
 The top menu was an interesting challenge.
 The project uses only HTML, CSS and Vanilla JS.

+A live demo is available at this [URL](https://unableton-demo-agnar.netlify.app/).

 The body uses a nice element of image collages.

 The footer uses a grid layout where the mobile version changes the order of the sections (pop up the newsletter signup to the first place), while the desktop version places the sections into a 3-repeat column layout, where the newsletter field is in the 3rd position.